 With the understanding of what the FIE wants and is allowed to do in China, it should consider financing:

-FIEs have to commit to invest a certain amount as capital into the company within a timeline that can be set by the investor, but needs to be filed with the administrative authorities.
+FIEs have to commit to investing a certain amount of capital into the company within a timeline that can be set by the investor but needs to be filed with the administrative authorities.
 The amount of capital will depend on

 - Legal requirements that may exist for certain business activities (see above)

-- Legal requirement that may exist for certain locations (see below)
+- Legal requirements that may exist for certain locations (see below)